 Congratulations also go to the following girls who all achieved three A*/A grades or more: Emma Hall (A* A* A), Hannah Wright (A* A* A), Izzy Hardy (A* A A), Jasmine Starbuck (A* A A), Jessica Wright (A* A A) and Katie Walton (A* A A).

-The School is delighted that, overall, the vast majority of girls were able to take up their first-choice university offers.
-They will now be embarking on a diverse and wide range of courses from Optometry and Classical Civilisation, Computer Science, Medicine and Law, to Drama and Theatre Arts, Psychology, Pharmaceutical Science and Architectural Engineering.
+The School is thrilled that, overall, the vast majority of pupils were able to take up their first-choice university offers.
+They will now be embarking on a diverse and wide range of courses from Classics, Medicine and Law, to History and Economics, Veterinary Science and Sport and Exercise Science.

 They will also be studying in all corners of the country, with pupils headed to, amongst others, Imperial College London, Durham University, University of York, Loughborough University and University of Edinburgh.

 The School is also delighted that Charlotte Johnston, who was in Sixth Form last year, will take up her Cambridge Organ Scholarship at Fitzwilliam College, University of Cambridge after taking a gap year.

 With examinations cancelled back in January, A Level grades have been calculated differently this year.
 The grades awarded to pupils were determined through a fair and rigorous process by senior staff at Durham High School.
 These grades reflect the results that pupils would have been expected to achieve had they been able to sit their A Level examinations last term.